Bernstein theorem for translating solitons of hypersurfaces: introduction

 Here is the plan of the paper.
-In next section we propose some elementary properties of the translating solitons and prove propositions 1 to 3.
-Sections 3 and 4 are dedicated to prove techinal lemmas that will be used to prove Theorem 4 in section 5, where we also prove theorems 5 and 6.
-Section \ref{CGR} is dedicated to the proof of Theorem \ref{gap} and related results on the compacity of the space of translating solitons with bounded total curvature and a decay result.
+In section \ref{sect2}, we propose some elementary properties of the translating solitons and prove propositions 1 to 3.
+Sections 3 and 4 are dedicated to prove technical lemmas that will be used to prove Theorem \ref{mali-VLC} in section 5.
+Section \ref{CGR} is dedicated to the proof of Theorem \ref{gap} and related results on the compactness of the space of translating solitons with bounded total curvature and a decay result.